-After opening the account, you can see all the detail on each real estate offer by clicking ‘Explore Investments’.
-If you want to start investing immediately, you’ll need to complete a suitability questionnaire.
-Otherwise you’ll have to wait 30-days before investing.
+After opening the account, you can see all the detail on each real estate offer by clicking ‘Explore Investments'.
+If you want to start investing immediately, you'll need to complete a suitability questionnaire.
+Otherwise, you'll have to wait for 30-days before investing.

-This is why I recommend opening an account now even if you’re not ready to invest yet so that the 30-day ‘cooling-off period’ can pass before you’re ready.
+This waiting period is why I recommend opening an account now, even if you're not ready to invest yet, so that the 30-day' cooling-off period' can pass before you're ready.

 How to Find Real Estate Investors Near Me

-The internet is a huge resource for real estate investors but most miss out on the real benefits.
-Instead of confining yourself to just one local real estate investment group, join a few different online clubs with people in the real estate markets where you want to invest.
+The internet is a vast resource for real estate investors, but most miss the real benefits.
+So instead of confining yourself to just one local real estate investment group, join a few different online clubs with people in the real estate markets where you want to invest.

-This is going to get you real, ground-level experience and information directly in the cities where you invest.
-We’ve already seen that buying pieces of properties across the country is the best strategy for diversification.
+This will get you real, ground-level experience and information directly in the cities where you invest.
+We've already seen that buying pieces of properties across the country is the best strategy for diversification.

-By joining a few online real estate groups, you get more information to use when deciding whether to invest in deals.
+By joining a few online real estate groups, you get more information when deciding whether to invest in deals.

-A few cities and states stand out as particularly popular for real estate investment groups.
+A few cities and states are particularly popular for real estate investment groups.

-I have been active in real estate clubs in Florida, Los Angeles and Texas.
-I’ve also heard that Portland is a good city for real estate investing.
-I think California is a popular real estate investing destination overall but the less expensive markets like Texas and Florida may be better for investors.
+I have been active in real estate clubs in Florida, Los Angeles, and Texas.
+I've also heard that Portland is good for real estate investing.
+I think California is a popular real estate investing destination overall, but the less expensive markets like Texas and Florida may be better for investors.